Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Assignments/ProjectSpecifications.md

 ## Data Model

+As long as you follow the guidelines outlined below, the content of each pattern's subordinate scene is up to you.

-Use your own discretion in choosing a data model/data source for each scene.
+Thus you may use your own discretion in choosing a data model/data source for each scene.

 Robust data persistence is not required; any simple persistence mechanism (i.e, plist, file system) should suffice, as most of the data will be strings, and the focus of this work is mostly on simple architecture with no user-selected data.